Applications of weak attraction theory in Out($F_n$): Proof of main theorem

-\begin{proof} We already know that there exists some $M_0>0$, such that for all $m,n\geq M_0$ the group $G_{M_0} = \langle\psi^m,\phi^n\rangle$ will be free group of rank two(proposition\ref{free}).It remains to show that , by increasing $M_0$ if necessary, every reduced word in this group will be fully irreducible.
+\begin{proof} We already know that there exists some $M_0>0$, such that for all $m,n\geq M_0$ the group $ \langle\psi^m,\phi^n\rangle$ will be free group of rank two (Lemma\ref{free}).It remains to show that , by increasing $M_0$ if necessary, every reduced word in this group, not conjugate to some power of the generators, will be fully irreducible.
 We shall prove it by contradiction.

 Suppose that there does not exist any such $M\geq M_0$.
 This implies that for $M$ large, there exist $m(M), n(M)$, such that the group $\langle \psi^{m(M)}, \phi^{n(M)}\rangle$ contains at least one reduced word $\xi_M$ (not conjugate to some power of the generators) which is either reducible or fully irreducible but not hyperbolic.
 Using the hypothesis of mutual malnormality of $\mathcal{A}_{na}(\Lambda^\pm_\psi)$ and $\mathcal{A}_{na}(\Lambda^\pm_\phi)$ together with conclusion 1 of Proposition \ref{pingpong} we know that for sufficiently large $M$, $\mathcal{A}_{na}(\Lambda^\pm_{\xi_M})$ must be trivial.
 Hence after passing to a subsequence if necessary, assume that all $\xi_M$'s are reducible.